4 Inspiring Charity Examples of Digital Storytelling

 A Facebook post from the Crisis Everybody In campaign

-4. Humans of New York – Turns to Video
+4. Humans of New York turns to video

-The team spent four years gathering 1,200 interviews on film to create a series of videos around different themes: home, star and time so far.
+The team spent four years gathering 1,200 interviews on film to create a series of videos around different themes: home, star, and time so far.

 A video form the Humans of New York Video Series

 It’s a great method of sharing varying stories under an umbrella theme, showing different perspectives and experiences alongside one another.
 Your charity could use this to put a spotlight on an issue or topic important to the people you support.
+Check out the films here.

 Share this Post